Young's interference experiment

-Young's interference experiment, also called Young's double-slit interferometer, was the original version of the modern double-slit experiment, performed at the beginning of the nineteenth century by Thomas Young.
-This experiment played a major role in the general acceptance of the wave theory of light.
-In Young's own judgement, this was the most important of his many achievements.
+Young's interference experiment is any one of a number of optical experiments described or performed at the beginning of the nineteenth century by Thomas Young to demonstrate the wave theory of light.
+These experiments played a major role in the acceptance of the wave theory of light.
+One such experiment was the original version of the modern double-slit experiment.